mm6/ethereum-lab3-hardhat/README.md

 Part A illustrates client server computing and a simple decentralized payment system.

 In Part B, we will work with an **ERC20 token contract**.
 ERC20 tokens are at the heart of many Decentralized Finance (DeFi) applications.
 We will interact with the contract using MetaMask.

-In Part C, we will work with a **Uniswap contract**.
-Uniswap is an important Decentralized Finance (DeFi) application.
+This ERC20 token contract has been slightly modified from Lab 2.
+It contains a fallback function that is called from MetaMask..

 **Deliverable:**